Jarrett Allen NBA Preview vs. the Wizards

-Jarrett Allen plus his Cleveland Cavaliers teammates hit the court versus the Washington Wizards at 7:00 PM ET on Wednesday.
+Jarrett Allen and his Cleveland Cavaliers teammates face off versus the Washington Wizards on Friday at 7:30 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.

-If you'd like to make predictions on Allen's performance, we look at his available prop bets, using stats and trends, below.
+If you'd like to place a wager on Allen's props, we break down his available ones, providing some stats and trends, below.

 Rep your team with officially licensed NBA gear!
 Head to Fanatics to find jerseys, shirts, and much more.